lbrealdev/rust-in-action/README.md

 # rust-in-action

-This is a repository for my learning about the Rust language.
+This repository is my guide to learning the [Rust](https://www.rust-lang.org/) language through the book [Rust in Action](https://www.rustinaction.com/).